vrbait1107/MERN_SHOPPING_APP/CONTRIBUTING.md

 # Contributing to MERN_SHOPPING_APP

-## Please feel free to contibute in this project as well as other project in this github account.
+## Please feel free to contribute in this project as well as other project in this github account.

 We want to make contributing to this project as easy as possible, whether it's: